-Odigitria Monastery is a male monastery located in a protected position of Asterousia Mountains, at an altitude of 250m.
-The monastery can be accessed through the village of Sivas in Messara Plain.
-It is one the most historic monasteries in Crete, known for its huge estate, with several chapels and vast land property in Asterousia Mountains.
+Panagia Odigitria is a male monastery located in a protected position of Asterousia Mountains, at an altitude of 250m.
+The monastery can be accessed through the village Sivas and is one the most historic monasteries in Crete, known for its huge estate, with several chapels and vast land property.

 Asterousia was perhaps the most important cradle of asceticism in Crete, developed in the sacred gorges Agiofarago and Martsalo, today belonging to the monastery.
-The area is also called as the Mount Athos of Crete, after the famous monastic state of North Greece.
-The development of such strong monastic tradition is linked to the Apostle Paul, who is said that during his trip to Rome he stopped in the area of Asterousia.
+The area is also called the Mount Athos of Crete, after the famous monastic state of North Greece.
+The development of such a strong monastic tradition is linked to the Apostle Paul, who is said that during his trip to Rome, he stopped in the area.

 In this sacred place, therefore, the hermits built in the 14th century the monastery of Odigitria.
-The name probably relates to a copy of the famous icon of the Monastery Odigon in Constantinople, which is attributed to the Evangelist Luke and was one of the most famous miraculous icons in the Byzantine Empire.
+The name probably relates to a copy of the famous icon of the Monastery Odigon in Constantinople, which is attributed to the evangelist Luke and was one of the most famous miraculous icons in the Byzantine Empire.
+There was also a cross-roofed narthex from the 14th century which preserves its northern part with important frescoes (e.g. two scenes from the synaxari of Agios Antonios and Paul of Thebes and the 16 houses from the Akathist Hymn).
+Also, the pictorial decoration includes the scene of the monk Gregory with other monks, whom Christ blesses.

 The monastery was built like a fortress and part of its wall is still visible.
-The buildings of the complex surround the central two-aisled church of the monastery, dedicated to the Assumption of the Virgin Mary and the Apostles Peter and Paul.
-There was a third aisle, dedicated to St. Fanourios, but it has been demolished.
-Near the main gate, you will see the legendary Tower of Xopateras with the great story (read it here).
+The buildings of the complex surround the central two-aisled church of the monastery, dedicated to the Dormiotion of the Virgin Mary (Kimisis) and the Apostles Peter and Paul.
+There was a third aisle, dedicated to Saint Fanourios, but it has been demolished.
+Near the main gate, you will see the legendary Tower of Xopateras with the great story.
 Moreover, you will see the baking house, the olive mill, the wine press, several warehouses, the cheese cellar, a small well used during the sieges of the monastery, the guest house (the old abbot cell), the abbot cell with the library, the monks' cells and the graves of the abbots of the monastery.
-Moreover, four icons of the famous Cretan artist Angelo (15th century) have survived till today.
+Moreover, four icons of the famous Cretan artist Angelos (15th century) have survived till today.

 - 14th century: According to tradition, Sister Martha founds the monastery of Odigitria